ivanbelyj/CausalModel/README.md

 ## Abstract facts
 // Todo:

-## When should I use CM: recommendations
+## When to use: recommendations
 ### ✅ Good to use
 * Causal logic too huge to represent in code.
-For example, it's not convenient to keep all the possible world history development via conditional constuctions
+For example, it's not convenient to keep all the possible world history outcomes via conditional constuctions
 * Logic mostly isolated from external systems.
-For example, dialog structure is generally separated from the common game logic
+For example, dialog structures are generally separated from the common game logic
-*
+* Logic that tends to be declarative

 ### May be used

-###
+* Probabilities estimation and simulations

-❌
+### ❌ May be unpropriate
+* Not very large causal logic with a low probability of growth
+* Logic that tends to be imperative
+* Logic closely coupled with external components

 # Blocks
 // Todo: